scalding-io/ProgrammingWithScalding/chapter3/README.md

 This chapter contains lots of reference examples.

-So instead of providing multiple input files, we use this trick
+So instead of providing multiple input files, we use the following trick to introduce mock data into Scalding jobs:

     val kidsList = List(
       ("john", "orange,apple"),